abragad/wp-bsky-autoposter/readme.txt

 The plugin can add UTM parameters to your post links when they're shared on Bluesky.
 This helps you track traffic coming from Bluesky in your analytics.
 You can configure the UTM parameters in the plugin settings, and use {id} and {slug} placeholders to include post-specific information.

+= How can I view the plugin logs? =

+The plugin includes a built-in log viewer that you can access from the settings page.
+You can:
+* View logs with color-coded entries
+* Refresh the log view
+* Clear logs when needed
+* Set a custom log file location
+* Choose the minimum log level to record

 == Screenshots ==

 1. Plugin settings page